12 THINGS EVERY CIVIL LAWYER SHOULD KNOW ABOUT SEALING AND EXPUNGING ARREST RECORDS

 11. You should consult with a professional before sealing or expunging a record.
 There are subtle details to make sure that the application and petition are filled out correctly and because the process takes such a long time, it makes sense to make sure that it is done correctly the first time.
 If done incorrectly or incompletely, the Petitioner may not get the full relief they are entitled to and may not be able to go back and “fix” those errors.

 12. Consider getting a copy of the file before it is sealed or expunged.
 You never know when a document may be needed later.

-Bruce H. Denson is a member of the Florida Bar and a criminal defense attorney.
+Bruce H. Denson is a member of the Florida Bar with an office in St. Petersburg and is a criminal defense attorney.
 His website www.therecordsealer.com is a simple, user-friendly website, designed to give a free evaluation of whether a person is eligible to have their record sealed or expunged.